mathiasweidinger/website_source/content/research.md

   <b>Abstract:</b> The advent of spatially disaggregated data allows to us map
   where coal and gas fired power plants are located with unprecedented precision.
-  Leveraging this data, we calculate the global health burden of fossil fuels with new precision.
+  Leveraging this data, we calculate the global health burden urban populations that live in proximity to fossil-fueled power plants.
 We first investigate how much of global fossil-fueled energy generation capacity is located within 25km from population centres, followed by a quantification of the people potentially exposed to the resultant pollution.
 Lastly, we estimate the total life years lost as a result of proximity to coal- and gas-fired power plants.
 </details>

 <details>